KhubaibHusain45/Library-Items-Class/README.md

-Your code models a library system using object-oriented programming (OOP).
+My code models a library system using object-oriented programming (OOP).

 🔹 1.
 LibraryItem class:
 Acts like a base class.